hackto-team-org/Hacktoberfest_contribution_2021/README.md

   <li>⚔️ Put your files in correct folder like .cpp file in  c++ folder or .py file in python folder.</li>
   <li>⚔️ Please put your GitHub name in the file to get accepted.</li>
   <li>⚔️ Dont forget to star this repository and watch for more updates!</li>
-  <li>🦸‍♂️ You Need to also follow me on <a href="https://github.com/Sam-Ny">Sam-Ny</a> To get merge your pull request.
+  <li>🦸‍♂️ You Need to also follow me on <a href="https://github.com/
+hackto-team-org">
+hackto-team-org</a> To get merge your pull request.
 Else your request will not be merge.
 </ul>

 <h2>🛡 Notice</h2>